 Any body-weight workouts can fall into this category, as well as digging, climbing, squats, lifting weights, sit-ups, lunges, running, and some sports.
 A lot of adults fall behind in this category so it’s important that you make an active effort to include these exercises weekly.

-How can you build stronger bones?
+How can a workout plan help you build stronger bones?

 Nobody wants to be at risk of osteoporosis so exercises that strengthen your bones can be a quick form of resistance.
 Weight-bearing exercises are extremely efficient and if able, the higher the impact, the better.
 Muscle strength will also increase, meaning these moves double for both categories, and your coordination will be improved as a result.

 It’s natural if you’re a bit confused on where to start with this category but likely you already have some of these activities in your fitness routine.
 These can include:

 If you're not too keen on prolonged discomfort, then you can also include stretching-based activities.
 These can be things like yoga, Pilates or gymnastics.

 Joe Rindone, NCPT is a certified personal trainer and the Founder of Inspire Fitness Studio in Arlington, MA.
-Joe's passion for fitness has motivated him to become one Arlington's best personal trainers.
+Joe's passion for fitness has motivated him to become one Greater Boston's best personal trainers.
 An athlete throughout high school and college, Joe has always enjoyed being active.
 Currently he enjoys road races, working with his boxing coach, kettlebell training and getting out for a round of golf in his spare time.